o-brand/aidoo/GAMEIDEAS.md

 ## Dragons & Knights platformer

-2d (castlevania) platformer where you are the dragon.
+2d (maybe metroidvania) platformer where you are the dragon.
 Could also be an RPG, but probably out of scope.

 You were caputred & emprisoned by a kingdom.